 “See that’s what I’m talking about.
 If you have to store data on mobile phones, do not use default encryption or weak keys that hackers have access to.
 Make it tougher,” he concluded on the vulnerability.

-Business Risks: Malware or hackers with physical access of the device can hijack user account to place orders, send requests or steal information.
-At a larger scale, it raises questions on business’ security accountability and market reputation.
+Business Risks: Malware or hackers with physical access of the device can hijack user account to place orders, send requests, or steal information.
+On a larger scale, it raises questions on business security accountability and market reputation.

 “This is a kind of flashback where you get to use the information we learned with SQL Injection risks.
 The logic is the same; you only have to apply it to the mobile applications,” Ralph looked at Frank hoping that he has the rest of the piece of this vulnerability.